Idol Philippines: Auditions

 Before each season, the show holds open auditions in key cities throughout the Philippines.
 These auditions are usually not aired on the show, although the process is documented in several points during the season.
 The auditions are open for Filipinos aged 16 to 28 years old.

-For season 2, which is taking being taped amid the COVID-19 pandemic, all auditions were held online, with no onsite auditions being held.
+For season 2, which was taped amid the COVID-19 pandemic, all auditions were held online, with no onsite auditions being held.

 Successful auditionees will get to perform for the show's panel of judges, which would be the only audition stage shown on television.
 A contestant would need three "yes" votes from the judges in order to advance and receive a golden ticket to the Theatre Rounds.